istana/sos-sso/README.md

 While the software is fit for production use, there are some things which needs improvement:

+- crypt test in user model fails on MacOS
 - authorization for users connected via freeRADIUS.
 Requires communication with wifi access points (ssh+iptables)
 - pair RADIUS users, DHCP requests and MAC addresses to track their devices use/abuse
 - more automated tests